kusiLaw/web-dev-course/README.md

 # web-dev-course
 This is a web developmant website project.
 The project has different sections which includes welcome header, main courses offered, contact us form and lecturers.
+Built with Javascript

 ### Built With
 - Html<br />